Baltemor369/LibraSync/README.md

 - save data on the Google drive of the user.

+- Export your library in .csv.

 - set login at the beginning to secure a little the access.

 ## **Issue to fix**

 - impossible to add books after add a family and clear it.

-- Google Drive API how it works
+- need credentials.json to login to user Google drive account, but need to keep it secret and secure

 ## Contribution